-Malaria vaccine a letdown for infants (Update)November 9th, 2012 in Medications /
+Malaria vaccine a letdown for infants (Update)November 9th, 2012 by Associated Press in Medications /

 An experimental malaria vaccine once thought promising is turning out to be a disappointment, with a new study showing it is only about 30 percent effective at protecting infants from the killer disease.

 That is a significant drop from a study last year done in slightly older children, which suggested the vaccine cut the malaria risk by about half—though that is still far below the protection provided from most vaccines.
 According to details released on Friday, the three-shot regimen reduced malaria cases by about 30 percent in infants aged 6 to 12 weeks, the target age for immunization.